 The third type is similar to the standard limestone.
 The key difference is that it is very fissile.
 This has been my experience in working with the Pine Creek limestone in the Kittanning area.
 This material splits into many different planes.
 It is similar to shale.
 Specimens in this matrix preserve the aragonite as a white chalky material, similar to the first type.
 There are advantages to fissile limestone, but there can be problems with it as well.

 Using cephalopods as an example, I have been able to recover preserved portions of the shell.
 The fissile nature of the rock helps it not to adhere to the shell, and I have been able to discover three-dimensional pieces of shells of cephalopods.
 Gastropods are another type that is easy to recover.
-The compact nature of the shells allows them to stay intact and simply fall out of the matrix when searching through it.
+The compact nature of the shells allows them to stay intact and simply fall out of the matrix when searching through them.

 - Geology.com – Limestone